gvwilson/thirdbit/src/fiction/bear/index.md

 took more than the magic was worth.
 They used it on themselves until they'd used each other up."

-"Well, Muddh has one, whatever it is," Noxy said.
+"Well, Mukh has one, whatever it is," Noxy said.
 "And now Sergeant Inambu's sent the soldiers out of town.
 Mope, she's could be at the dam right now!
 She might already have started!"